World of Darkness

 Location: Cacibajagua, Florida (map available)

 The coastal city of Cacibajagua has a long, strange, and somewhat unpleasant history, filled with mysterious deaths, disappearances, and other bizarre occurances.
-Among the oddities are the network of unusual caves; a swath of the forest to the northwest of the city devoid of animals, hiding a strange mansion; the abandoned industrial park to the east of the city near the coast; and the peculiar scrap-yard to the southwest of the city.
+Among the oddities are the network of unusual caves, sightings of large wildlife in the northwest quadrant of the city limits.
+Eerily drawing casinos and a secretive scrap-yard.

-On the surface however, Cacibajagua seems like a wonderful middle-sized city.
-Its diversified businesses have helped the city weather the turbulence of the economic winds, and even shown growth in some areas.
-The crime is kept fairly well contained in the south-west part of the city, which is also home to the handful of strip clubs, low income housing, hobbling mom-and-pop businesses of yester-year, and the best part of town for most illegal transactions.
+On the surface Cacibajagua seems like a wonderful middle-sized city.
+It's diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas.
+The crime is kept fairly well contained in the south-west part of the city, which is also home to the cities handful of strip clubs, adult entertainment locations, and the best part of town for most illegal transactions.

 OOC Info on the setting and mood